 There are conditions that people have where their issues could be fixed.
-If only the same individuals reached out for help and sought the solution for it.
-Sadly, not everyone is willing or capable of doing such action.
+If only the same individuals had reached out for help and sought the solution for it.
+Sadly, not everyone is willing or capable of doing such an action.

 One example is addiction.
 People who have a substance abuse disorder are highly unlikely to reach out to people they know for help in fixing it.
 Truth be told, they are more likely to get in touch with people they know to instead secure resources for their next hit, as this is the nature of addiction.

-In many cases, the only way to help people with addiction is through the direct approach, by staging an intervention.
+In many cases, the only way to help people with addiction is through the direct approach, staging an intervention.
 This approach may not always be 100% successful, but it is still far better than not having any direct way of helping people in a situation that could potentially lead to death.

 What Is an Intervention?

 An intervention is a staged event designed to encourage someone who needs help to seek or receive it.
 Any kind of intervention needs to be carefully planned and properly executed, or there is always the risk that the person needing help might feel threatened, persecuted, or betrayed.
 This will result in failure, and the person might not want to go through anything like it again.

 Typically, an intervention should hope to achieve several results; all keyed into getting the person the help they need.
 These results should ultimately include:

 Have the person see and realize the extent of their trouble and why they need help.
 The person needing the help will almost always be in denial that they are in trouble and need any help.

 Regardless of their denials, everyone involved must agree that the person needs help, and everyone who cares enough should see that they get that help.
 In many cases, getting the person to see their trouble is one of the most difficult things to do, as anyone with any kind of dependence issue to drugs, alcohol addiction, gambling, or anything else will not see their condition as “problematic”.